scylladb/scylladb/docs/operating-scylla/admin.rst

 JMX
 ---
-Scylla JMX is compatible with Apache Cassandra, exposing the relevant subset of MBeans.
+ScyllaDB JMX is compatible with Apache Cassandra, exposing the relevant subset of MBeans.

 ..
 REST